bradgillap/somewhereinbetween/README.md

 ### Install Skyrim AE Via Steam.
 (Step 1)

-Make sure you open SkyrimSE at least once to allow for configuration files to update with your default video settings.
+Make sure you open Skyrim AE at least once to allow for configuration files to update with your default video settings.
 Allow creation club content to download.
 Then close the game.

 ### MS Framework Requirements.
 (Step 2)